aneesahmahmood/Exhibition-Curator-/README.md

 ArtExplorer is a React-based web application that allows users to discover and explore world-class artworks from renowned museums worldwide.
 The application fetches data from two major art collections: the Art Institute of Chicago and the Metropolitan Museum of Art.
 Users can search, filter, view details, and save their favorite artworks for easy access.

+The application is deployed on **Vercel** and accessible at: https://exhibition-curator-eta.vercel.app/

 ---

 ## Features